Skip to main content

 Traditional two-stage compressors used a simple mechanical design with two fixed speeds.
 As inverter technology has matured, manufacturers like Trane have replaced their two-stage models with multi-stage inverter-driven systems that offer more precise control.
 The Trane Priority 17 (XR17), for example, replaced the older two-stage XR16 with a 6-speed inverter compressor.
 Other brands still offer traditional two-stage models, so if you are comparing across manufacturers, you will still see two-stage as an option.

-For most Phoenix homeowners, absolutely.
-The comfort upgrade is significant: your home stays at a more consistent temperature, the system runs quieter, and your energy bills drop 20-30%.
-The price difference between single-stage and multi-stage is modest compared to the jump to variable-speed, making multi-stage the best value for the majority of homes.
+For most Phoenix homeowners, yes.
+The comfort upgrade is the immediate reason: your home stays at a more consistent temperature, the system runs quieter, and the inverter matches output to demand instead of cycling hard between 100% and off.
+Lower operating costs follow because the compressor spends most of its time on low output.
+The upfront price difference between single-stage and multi-stage is modest compared to the jump to variable-speed.

 Multi-stage systems like the Trane Priority 17 use an inverter-driven compressor with 6 discrete speeds.
-Variable-speed systems like the Trane Premier 18 and Premier 20 can adjust continuously across a range from about 25% to 100%.
+Variable-speed systems like the Trane Premier 18 and Premier 20 adjust continuously across a range of about 30% to 100%.
 Both are significant upgrades over single-stage, but variable-speed offers the most precise comfort control and highest efficiency.
 Multi-stage bridges the gap at a lower price point.

 Yes.
 Trane offers longer warranties on their premium-tier systems.
 For example, variable-speed models like the XV18 and XV20i come with 12-year compressor warranties compared to 10 years on standard models.
 All Trane systems we install also include our lifetime workmanship warranty on the installation itself.